Luciana001/npx-card/README.md

-Create a personnal Card in the terminal
+## Create a personnal Card in the terminal

 Utilisation npm and npx.

+My Card: @luciana001/card

 Project very Fun!